giordano-lucas/dex-cyclic-arbitrage/index.md

 # Cycles profitability prediction

 The goal of the project also consists of testing the predictability of the cycle's profitability.
 The return of a given cycle is defined by its `revenues` minus its `cost` (fees). `Profitability` is a Boolean value indicating if the corresponding cycle has positive or negative `profitability`. `Profitability` is then used as a target/label for classification tasks.
 94% of the cycles have a positive return.
 This imbalance can badly affect the training process: The models will tend to always output true and will obtain a precision of 94% despite being meaningless.
 Thus, we need to take this imbalance into the prediction process.
 The target imbalance is handled through the `class_weight` module of  Sklearn .
 It reweights the samples during training to obtain a 1:1 balance between positive and negative data points.
+Two different features are used as input for prediction :
+* At first, the models use embeddingsp produced by the autoencoder as features.
+* Then, additional features are added : for each cycles we add to  its embedding an encoding (one hot) of the tokens it involves.

+These two types of featuere are used and scores are compared to see if names of involved tokens brings relevant information to the prediction.

 First, simple models such as logistic regression and SVM are used.
 These models take the previously computed embeddings as features.
 Then a more complex model consisting of a neural network is used, it is fed with the raw features.
 Namely, the swap rates and gas fees.